WELCOME TO KINDERGARTEN

 - School supplies and class folder must be checked every evening.

 - The children must bring their own snack and drink each day.

-- Thursday brown envelope should be returned either Friday or Monday morning.
+- Thursday brown envelope MUST be returned either Friday or Monday morning.

 - THE HOMEWORK PAPER FOR THE WEEK IS IN THE HOME WORK FOLDER.
 KEEP THIS HOMEWORK PAPER IN THE FOLDER AND RETURN BOTH PAPER AND FOLDER EVERY DAY.
 THE HOMEWORK IS SUBJECT TO CHANGE.
 CLASS SUPPLIES MUST BE BROUGHT TO SCHOOL EVERY DAY.

-Thursday – Spanish and Gym – the children are to wear their gym uniform and sneakers to school AND ART CLASS IN THE AFTERNOON
+- Thursday – GYM – the children are to wear their gym uniform and sneakers to school AND ART CLASS IN THE AFTERNOON

 CCSS: K.RF.1B – Recognize that spoken words are represented in written language by specific sequences of letters.
 K.RF.2 – Demonstrate understanding of spoken words, syllables, and sounds (phonemes).
 K.RF.3a – Demonstrate basic knowledge of one-to-one letter-sound correspondences by producing the primary sound or many of the most frequent sounds for each consonant.
 K.RF.1d – Recognize and name all upper-and lowercase letters of the alphabet.
 K.RI.5 – Identify the front cover, back cover and title page of a book.
 K.SL.2 – Confirm understanding of a text read aloud or information presented orally or through other media by asking and answering questions about key details and requesting clarification if something is not understood.